-On Saturday the HIC’s Energy Farming team held a public seminar titled “Advanced Composting.”
+On Saturday, the Himalayan Institute Cameroon’s Energy Farming team held a public seminar titled “Advanced Composting.”
 The event highlighted the kind of sustainable agricultural techniques that the School of Energy Farming will soon be bringing to hundreds of rural farmers.

 Energy Farming consultant Luke Demuth discussed the nutritional and economical benefits of composting.
 “Observing the local crops—mainly the corn and the shape of its leaves—reveals that the soil here is unhealthy,” he said.
-“The two main factors causing the poor soil in Kumbo are the continuous, long term growing of single crops and the fact that the majority of crops are grown on hillsides where water-leeching is a big problem.”
+“The two main factors causing the poor soil in Kumbo are the continuous, long-term growing of single crops and the fact that the majority of crops are grown on hillsides where water leaching is a big problem.”

 At the heart of a sustainable solution, he said, is composting.
-“Composting replenishes the essential nutrients which have been leeched from the soil.”
+“Composting replenishes the essential nutrients which have been leached from the soil.”

-Outside, Energy Farming student Collins Litika demonstrated the composting techniques used on HIC campus.
+Outside, Energy Farming student Collins Litika demonstrated the composting techniques used on the Himalayan Institute Cameroon campus.
 The zinc roof of the compost shed (now here to block the worst of the September rains) can be easily removed during the dry season in order to maintain the proper moisture content.

 The importance of soil nutrients isn’t foreign to the people of Kumbo, but the most sustainable methods aren’t always the most prevalent.
 As one farmer explained, “We are agriculturalists and so we are familiar with this.
 Everyone has used the chemical fertilizers, but they are very expensive.
 Composting is cheap but it is difficult to make a good amount.
-We will take this information home so that, in the kitchen, the children are using two bins, one for the compost and one for the inorganic wastes.”
+We will take this information home so that in the kitchen the children can use two bins, one for the compost and one for the inorganic wastes.”